 All medications, even those sold over the counter, can cause side effects.
-This is also true for chronic myeloid leukemia (CML) treatments.
-While some side effects of CML therapies can be mild, others can greatly impact your quality of life.
-“I developed a full body rash after my first CML treatment,” shared one MyLeukemiaTeam member.
-“I tried another drug and got a rash from that one, too.”
+The same is true for chronic myeloid leukemia (CML) treatments.
+While some side effects of CML therapies can be mild, others can greatly affect your quality of life.

 Here are some CML treatments and their most common side effects.